-Valve employee Torsten Zabka, also known for being the Head Admin and creator of STS, has been harassing, lying, discrediting, creating an oppressive, intimidating environment, and overall doing questionable things that have finished with several mods being kicked, a strike of the whole Spanish team that’s still going, and another Valve employee being illegally fired for complaining about these unlawful activities.
+Valve employee redacted, also known for being the redacted and redacted, has been harassing, lying, discrediting, creating an oppressive, intimidating environment, and overall doing questionable things that have finished with several mods being kicked, a strike of the whole Spanish team that’s still going, and another Valve employee being illegally fired for complaining about these unlawful activities.

 Valve’s STS relies on the Steam community for volunteers to translate its games and it currently supports 26 different languages (including pirate!).
 Anyone with a non-limited account who maintains a good VAC status and has a Steam Community account can apply to become an approved translator.
 Translations are mostly utilized for localization files of Steam, Valve games, certain third party games, and mods.
 You can see the translation status on the STS FAQ page.